Crazy in Love: Commercial performance

 In the United Kingdom, Beyoncé became the third female artist to top the UK Singles Chart and UK Albums Chart simultaneously, following Mariah Carey in 1994 and Kylie Minogue in 2001.
 Including her career with Destiny's Child, "Crazy in Love" became Beyoncé's third number one single in the United Kingdom and was the only song to top the charts the United Kingdom and the United States simultaneously in 2003.
 The single spent three weeks at number one in the United Kingdom and fifteen weeks in the top hundred.
 As of March 2018, it has sold over 1 million units in the country, making it her second best selling song there.
 "Crazy in Love" reached number one on the Irish Singles Chart, where it spent eighteen weeks.
-In Australia, "Crazy in Love" peaked at number two on the ARIA Singles Chart and was certified nine-times platinum by the Australian Recording Industry Association (ARIA) with sales of over 630,000 units.
-It also peaked at number two on the New Zealand Singles Chart, and was certified platinum by the Recording Industry Association of New Zealand (RIANZ).
+In Australia, "Crazy in Love" peaked at number two on the ARIA Singles Chart and was later certified eleven-times platinum by the Australian Recording Industry Association (ARIA) with sales of over 770,000 equivalent units.
+It also peaked at number two on the New Zealand Singles Chart.
 "Crazy in Love" reached top ten throughout Europe, including Austria, the Belgian territories of Flanders and Wallonia, Denmark, Germany, Hungary, Italy, the Netherlands, Norway, Sweden and Switzerland.